alejoduque/dronetones/Drone-Sound.md

 In this line of sound search it might be necessary to control the speed of the motors based on a programmed routine that can be repeated by the different planes in the air.
 For such automation we might be using an on-board micro controller (ardupilot compatible http://www.diydrones.com/notes/ArduPilot).

-In order to realize this project we need a 1 week residency to work on the sound of the planes.
+In order to finalize this project we need a 10 days residency to work on the sound of the planes.

--> is it better to ask for 2 week i order to have 1 week (?)
+Expected result is a 10-15min of noise/drone musical performance.

 ## Drones Tracking People.
 People Tracking Drones